cnoe-io/stacks/crossplane-integrations/README.md

 1. AWS providers
 1. Basic Compositions

 This needs your credentials for this to work.
-Follow the crossplane installation documentation on how to add your credentials.
+Follow the Crossplane installation documentation on how to add your credentials.

 ## Application with cloud resources.

-With this integration, we can deploy an application with cloud resources using Backstage templates from the reference implemenation, together with Crossplane integrations.
+With this integration, we can deploy an application with cloud resources using Backstage templates from the reference implementation, together with Crossplane integrations.

 In this example, we will create an application with a S3 Bucket.